People are our key asset and the continuous learning, development and nurturing of both existing and future talent is key to our success.

 - Mentoring from the Centre for Army Leadership

 - Drop in Common Rooms for CCG AOs and ICS Leads and CCG and ICS Chairs

 - Specific CCG/ICS reflective spaces for all ICS Leads and Chairs; Accountable Officers, Chairs and Executives/Governing Board Members from CCGs

 - Workshops, masterclasses, and seminars

-Navigating the leadership challenges this transition will bring can often benefit from reflecting with an experienced mentor.
-The Army for Centre Leadership mentoring offer will support you in finding real-time solutions to you move forward and find positive ways to stay resilient and overcome immediate challenges.
-You will be matched with an experienced army leadership mentor who will support you in finding real-time solutions.
+Navigating the leadership challenges in times of crisis can often benefit from reflecting with an experienced mentor.
+The Army for Centre Leadership mentoring offer will support you in finding real-time solutions to you move forward and find positive ways to maintain your resilience and overcome immediate challenges and crisis situations.

 We are also in the process of developing a peer to peer support offer for Chief Executives and Accountable Officers to be released in the coming months.